What Is Forex Leverage Trading?

 - Magnified losses – While it is a well-known factor that leverage brings increased profits to the table it is very often underrated how much you can lose when a position goes against you.
 Beginners often make the mistake of only looking forward without having their backs covered and this can cost them dearly.
 You can lose more money than invested with leverage.

-Simply overleveraging one position can completely wipe out all your gains and your entire account in just a few minutes.
-I often hear about traders that made a mistake when it comes to selecting the lot size and instead of using a mini lot they entered the market with a standard lot.
-This can cause terrible losses in a very short time. - Increased fees – The next risk I wanted to list was the increase in trade commissions.
+- Increased fees – The next risk I wanted to list was the increase in trade commissions.
 If you are a stock trader or perhaps come from cryptocurrency trading and are used to having a standard 0.20% flat fee you are going to be surprised how quickly the fees can ramp up, especially if you trade an exotic forex pair with wide spreads.
-Large spreads with high leverage levels can cause your trading account to bleed out pretty fast.
+Large spreads with high levels can cause your trading account to bleed out pretty fast.
 Make sure you understand exactly how the fee schedule works and only trade when you find a broker with decent fees.

 Margin call explained